segmentio/segment-docs/src/connections/destinations/catalog/salesforce/index.md

 strat: salesforce
 id: 54521fda25e721e32a72eeef
 ---

+Segment's Salesforce destination allows you to identify leads without using SOAP APIs.

 > info ""
-> Segment is aware of Salesforce's plans to enforce multi-factor authentication in 2022, and is evaluating solutions to ensure uninterrupted connectivity with your Salesforce account.
+> Segment is aware of Salesforce's plans to enforce multi-factor authentication in 2022, and advises migrating to our new [Salesforce (Actions) destination](/docs/connections/destinations/catalog/actions-salesforce/) which supports OAuth 2.0.

-Segment's Salesforce destination allows you to identify leads without using SOAP APIs.
+> success "Good to know"
+> This page is about the classic Salesforce Segment destination.
+There's also a page about the new [Salesforce (Actions) destination](/docs/connections/destinations/catalog/actions-salesforce/).
+Both of these destinations receive data _from_ Segment.
+Use the new Salesforce (Actions) destination for additional functionality and flexibility.

 ### API Access